cBournhonesque/lightyear/NOTES.md

   - if there is no ReplicationGroup, we can assume that the entity is part of the 'default' group entity.

+# IO
+RECEIVE FLOW
+- Server receives (packet, socketAddr)
+- Spawns a ClientOf with PeerId::IP(SocketAddr), with State = Connecting
+- passes (packet, socketAddr) to Netcode (via the normal netcode process?)
+- netcode returns that it's a connection -> Update the PeerId::Netcode(u64), State = Connected.
+  - The server-map has both PeerId::Netcode and PeerId::IP as keys :)

+SEND FLOW
+- Link has a packet to send
+- With ClientOf, we find the ServerUdpIO on the Server
+- send

+# Status:

+- WebTransport: ai-generated, to be verified

 # Lightyear client

 - Provide a component FullClient that will add all the other components: